projectmesa/mesa-geo/README.md

-# GeoMesa kit
+# GeoMesa - a GIS extension to Mesa Agent-Based Modeling

-Initial commit of a GeoMesa kit.
 Currently with limited functionality, but the GeoSchelling example implements a geo version of the Schelling example and demonstrates basic functionality and visualization with leaflet.

-Requires shapely and geojson
+Requires shapely, geojson, pyproj and rtree

+This is a pre-release.
+No functionality guaranteed, bugs included

+## Implemented functions
+* Add agents with shapes from GeoJSON
+* Shapes are Shapely objects (with distance, buffer, etc. functions already )
+* CRS transformations (GeoJSON is always WGS84, unsuitable for accurate calculations)
+* compute relation (intersection, within, etc. ) between shapes with speed-up from r-tree indexing